India's more relaxed rules on investment in insurers set to attract U.S., European players

 "It's a huge market by size for them.
 That is the main driving force for companies," said an Indian lawyer who advises global insurance firms.

-A second lawyer said several insurers from Asia have also shown interest in ramping up India investments, and started seeking more details about Monday's proposal hours after it was announced.
+A second lawyer said several insurers from Asia have also shown interest in ramping up Indian investments, and started seeking more details about Monday's proposal hours after it was announced.

+In a statement to Reuters, lobby group U.S.-India Business Council (USIBC), part of the U.S. Chamber of Commerce, said New Delhi's decision will help American insurance companies enhance financial inclusion in India.

+"For foreign investment to flow, though, management and control regulations need to strike the right balance between prudent safeguards and owners' needs," said Nisha Biswal, President of the USIBC.

 ICICI Prudential Life Insurance ICIR.NS - a joint venture between ICICI Bank ICBK.NS and Prudential - last year said its assets under management crossed 2 trillion rupees ($27.4 billion).
-Prudential said in August last year that India is a market where it has "significant investment appetites for growth".
+Prudential said in August India was a market where it had "significant investment appetites for growth".

 More relaxed rules for foreign investment in insurance will also help some Indian insurers to attract capital and boost their businesses after a slowdown caused by the COVID-19 pandemic.